danielbodnar/awesome-stars/README.md

 ## rust

+- [seed-rs/seed](https://github.com/seed-rs/seed) - A Rust framework for creating web apps
+- [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
+Currently, it has support for some of the language.
+- [compiler-explorer/compiler-explorer](https://github.com/compiler-explorer/compiler-explorer) - Run compilers interactively from your web browser and interact with the assembly
 - [rust-lang/cargo](https://github.com/rust-lang/cargo) - The Rust package manager
 - [mehcode/config-rs](https://github.com/mehcode/config-rs) - ⚙️ Layered configuration system for Rust applications (with strong support for 12-factor applications).
 - [devrc-hub/devrc](https://github.com/devrc-hub/devrc) - Easy to use task runner on steroids written in Rust 🦀